Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 ## `wpilib.Joystick`

-Create a Joystick: `joystick = wpilib.Joystick(0)`.
+Create a Joystick in `robotInit`: `self.joystick = wpilib.Joystick(0)`.
 The number identifies the joystick.

-- `joystick.getX()`: Returns the position of the joystick on the X axis. -1 (left) to 1 (right).
+- `self.joystick.getX()`: Returns the position of the joystick on the X axis. -1 (left) to 1 (right).
-- `joystick.getY()`: Returns the position of the joystick on the Y axis. -1 (down) to 1 (up).
+- `self.joystick.getY()`: Returns the position of the joystick on the Y axis. -1 (down) to 1 (up).
-- `joystick.getMagnitude()`: Returns the distance from the center.
+- `self.joystick.getMagnitude()`: Returns the distance from the center.
 0 to 1.
-- `joystick.getDirectionDegrees()` or `joystick.getDirectionRadians()`: Returns direction the joystick moves in.
+- `self.joystick.getDirectionDegrees()` or `joystick.getDirectionRadians()`: Returns direction the joystick moves in.
 0 is up, positive numbers move clockwise.
-- `joystick.getRawButton(number)`: Returns whether the button is pressed.
+- `self.joystick.getRawButton(number)`: Returns whether the button is pressed.
 Each button has a number.
 1 is the trigger.
 Other numbers can be found from the labels on the joystick, or with Driver Station.

 [Complete reference](http://robotpy.readthedocs.io/projects/wpilib/en/latest/wpilib/Joystick.html)